shravan-padakanti/scala-1/Combinatorial-Search-and-For-Expressions.md

 ------------------------------
 i + j |  3  5  5  7  7  7  11
 ```
-In a conventional way, we would use 2 for loops which are nested, 1 for i and 1 for j.
+In a conventional way, we would use 2 for loops which are nested, one for i and one for j.
 How would you do this in functional programming?

 ### Algorithm: